Feyerabend/cc/ch07/sec7.4/control/state/tm/README.md

 #### State Machine for AND Operation

-AND is simpler—no carry state needed:
+AND is simpler--no carry state needed:

 ```c
 void tm_and(TuringMachine *tm, bool verbose) {